Appfairy/speech-tree/README.md

 ### Server

 Everything that is related to classifying sentence should be done on the server, sine such a process requires trained speech models which can classify sentences efficiently, something which requires lots of time to initialize; Therefore, training data should be stored on the server once a model has finished its training session.
 In addition, data can be collected from multiple users and can be stored on the server, to improve our speech model accordingly.
+The classification process doesn't necessarily have to be synchronous, in case it returns a promise.
 Currently, the route end-point for classifying sentence can be registered for [hapi](https://hapijs.com/) and [express](https://expressjs.com/) servers, besides that there aren't any future plans for more server platforms.

 #### Express Middleware